 Bottles and labels are hidden during pouring and tasting.

 For tasters who appreciate guesswork before a big ‘reveal’: brown-bag, gift-bag, or wrap bottles, then number and log on a master list (seen only by the Host.)
 Guests may initial their bottles and bring pre-concealed, too.
 In that case, the Host simply assigns numbers on arrival.
-These convenient Slate Bottle Tags do the trick!
+These convenient Bottle Gift Tags do the trick!

 For a notch above, these small carafes neatly present wines to be tasted on a pretty barrel stave and adds an elegant, sophisticated touch: Wine Flight – Barrel Stave Set.